TABLE OF CONTENTS

 They also offer a cost-effective way to ensure consistency in replicating different terpene blends.
 Terpene blends will pave way for the emergence of customized cannabis medicine.

-Enroll in Cannabis Training University to learn the science behind how terpenes work synergistically with cannabinoids to create more profound healing.
+Enroll in Cannabis Training University's online cannabis certifications programs to learn the science behind how terpenes work synergistically with cannabinoids to create more profound healing.